chmouel/snazy/README.md

 This repository comes with a `flake` (see [NixOS Wiki on Flakes](https://nixos.wiki/wiki/Flakes)).

-If you have the `nix flake` command enable (currenty on nixos-unstable, `nixos-version` >= 22.05)
+If you have the `nix flake` command enabled (currenty on nixos-unstable, `nixos-version` >= 22.05)

 ```shell
 nix run github:chmouel/snazy -- --help # your args are here
 ```

-You can also use to test and develop on the repository.
+You can also use it to test and develop the source code:

 ```shell
 nix develop # drops you in a shell with all the thing needed